The characteristic variety for Feigin and Odesskii's elliptic algebras: Introduction

 Because $\cL_{n/k}$ is $\Sigma_{n/k}$-equivariant there is an action of $\Sigma_{n/k}$ on $H^0(E^g,\cL_{n/k})$ and hence an action of it on $\Theta_{n/k}(\L)$; the latter action can be defined directly.
 The Heisenberg group of order $n^3$ also acts naturally on $\Theta_{n/k}(\L)$ making it an irreducible representation. \Cref{sect.theta.several.var} addresses these matters.
 We also identify there a basis $\{w_i \;| \; i \in \ZZ_n\}$ for $\Theta_{n/k}(\L)$ that behaves nicely with respect to the action of the Heisenberg group.
 We explain in \cref{ssect.Q_1} how the degree-one component of $Q_{n/k}(E,\tau)$ can be identified with $\Theta_{n/k}(\L)$ in such a way that the $w_i$'s are identified with the $x_i$'s in \cref{the-relns-1}; the proof of this relies on a beautiful theta-function identity discovered by Odesskii {\cite[p.~1153]{Od-survey}} (\cref{09847525}).
-We provide a detailed proof of Odesskii's identity in the Appendix.
+We provide a detailed proof of Odesskii's identity in \Cref{sec.prf.th.id}.

 The last subsection of the paper considers the point modules for $Q_{n,k}(E,\tau)$.
-We show there is a point module associated to the forward $\s$-orbit of each point on $X_{n/k}$; these modules were first identified by Feigin and Odesskii.
-They are {\it not} all the point modules in general: for example, as noted at \cite[Rmk.(ii), p.
-270]{SS92}, $Q_{4,1}(E,\tau)$ has four additional point modules when $\tau \notin E[4]$.
-At the end of \cref{sect.pt.mods}, we observe that $Q_{8,3}(E,\tau)$ (when $\tau \notin E[8]$) has additional point modules corresponding to the points on four lines in $\PP^7$, none of which lies on its characteristic variety which is $E^2 \subseteq \PP^7$.
+We show there is a point module associated to the backward $\s$-orbit of each point on $X_{n/k}$; these modules were first identified by Feigin and Odesskii.
+They are {\it not} all the point modules in general: for example, as noted at \cite[Rmk.~(ii), p.~270]{SS92}, $Q_{4,1}(E,\tau)$ has four additional point modules for generic $\tau$.
+At the end of \cref{sect.pt.mods}, we observe that $Q_{8,3}(E,\tau)$ (for generic $\tau$) has additional point modules corresponding to the points on four lines in $\PP^7$, none of which lies on its characteristic variety which is $E^2 \subseteq \PP^7$.

 An index of notation appears just before the bibliography.